JONSASSE/432-2018/assignments/README.md

 There are a total of 8 regular homework assignments this semester.

-Link to Details | Due at noon on | Material Covered in the Assignment :-------: | :----------: | ----------------------------------------------------------
+Link to Details | Due at 1 PM on | Material Covered in the Assignment :-------: | :----------: | ----------------------------------------------------------
 [Homework 1](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw1) | Fri 2018-01-26 | Building Table 1, Linear Regression, a little ANOVA/ANCOVA
 [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2) | Fri 2018-02-02 | Linear Regression